 What Exactly Is in In-N-Out’s Animal Style?

 Legend has it that the name came from the rowdy surfer and skater kids who would hang out at the original In-N-Out location in Baldwin Park, California in the 1960s.
 The employees referred to them as animals because of their raucous behavior (In-N-Out employees are notoriously clean-cut), and after they started ordering mustard grilled burgers with grilled onion, spread, and pickles, that sandwich took on their name: the animal style burger.
-To this day you can still get your burger animal style, and you truly haven't lived until you've had animal style fries (order them well-done).
+To this day you can still get your in-n-out animal style burger, and you truly haven't lived until you've had in-and-out animal style fries (order them well-done).

 What Makes a Burger Animal Style?